 If you spend even a few minutes Googling "gorgeous beaches" or "beautiful water"—and let's face it, if you didn't take to the Internet to cool your wanderlust, you wouldn't be here—you'll realize there's plenty of competition, all around the world.

 Do you head to Southeast Asian pearls like Phuket or Myanmar's Mergui Archipelago, or to the beautiful (but sinking) Maldives?
-Do you snorkel the reefs of Belize and the Bahamas, or skip the Caribbean for the Red Sea beaches of Egypt or even Sudan?
+Do you snorkel the reefs of Belize and the Bahamas, or skip the Caribbean for the Red Sea beaches of Egypt or even the Sudan?

 One option many people forget in general is the Mediterranean and, specifically, Greece.
 Even travelers who come to Greece often head straight to the Cyclades, the island group that includes iconic Mykonos and Santorini.